US General confirms ending of program to arm anti-Assad rebels in Syria

 Mattis told reporters, "I think Baghdadi is alive.
 I think that he is alive and I'll believe otherwise when we know we've killed him.
 But we're going after him but we assume he's alive"

-Rasmussen who also appeared in Aspen, saying he's "seen nothing that would lead me to believe that the leader of ISIS has been removed from the battlefield."
+Rasmussen also appeared in Aspen, saying he's "seen nothing that would lead me to believe that the leader of ISIS has been removed from the battlefield."

 Thomas went on to say, "We have absolutely dismantled his network, I mean everyone who worked for him initially is dead or gone.
 Everybody who stepped to the plate the next time is dead or gone.
 Down through a network where we have killed a conservative estimate of 60,000 to 70,000 of his followers."